 Label pots with the type of seed and the date sown.
 Bottom-water containers by setting them in trays filled with an inch of tepid water.

 Cover containers with a clear plastic cover or clear plastic wrap.
 Place them in a warm, sunny spot.
 If you're using grow lights, place them two to three inches below the light source.
 For seeds that require darkness to germinate (noted on seed packet), use an opaque cover, and set them in a warm spot, such as the top of a refrigerator.

 Once you've sown seeds indoors, check containers daily for new shoots.
 Keep the seed-starting mix moist—but not soggy—until germination is complete and the emergence of new seedlings slows markedly or stops.
 At this point, remove covers.
 If you're using grow lights, leave them on 14 to 16 hours a day.
 Continue to bottom-water.

 As soon as seedlings produce their first true leaves, begin watering with a balanced fertilizer or fish emulsion diluted to one-quarter strength.
 Prick out seedlings planted in community pots, and transplant them to individual pots or cell packs filled with moist soilless mix.
 Lift seedlings by their leaves rather than by their delicate stems.

 Raise Grow Lights

 When soilless mix dries, water transplanted seedlings using a water breaker or mister that produces a gentle spray.
-As seedlings grow, raise grow lights, keeping them 2 to 4 inches above plants.
+As seedlings grow, raise grow lights, keeping them two to four inches above the plants.

 If necessary, transplant seedling to a larger pot as it grows.
-Before planting outdoors, gradually harden off seedlings: Two weeks before transplanting, place seedlings outdoors for a few hours at a time, gradually increasing their time outside until they are acclimated.
+Before planting outdoors, gradually harden off seedlings to prevent transplant shock: Two weeks before transplanting, place seedlings outdoors for a few hours at a time, gradually increasing their time outside until they are acclimated.